 W408 Practicum in Small Business (3 cr.)
 P: W311, Z302 (or W301, Z301) and permission of instructor.
 Application of theory, knowledge, and techniques learned in previous business courses in analyzing actual business problems and to offer recommendations for their solution.
-Students are assigned to actual small businesses in the local or nearby communities W430 Organizations and Organizational Change (3 cr.)
+Students are assigned to small businesses in the local or nearby communities.

+W430 Organizations and Organizational Change (3 cr.)
 P: Z302 (or W301, Z301).
 Analysis and development of organizational theories with emphasis on environmental dependencies, socio-technical systems, structural design, and control of the performance of complex systems.
 Issues in organizational change, such as appropriateness of intervention strategies and techniques, barriers to change, organizational analysis and evaluation of formal change programs.

-W490 Independent Study in Business Administration (cr. arr.)
-P: consent of instructor.
+W490 Independent Study in Business Administration (1-3 cr.)
+P: Permission of department chairperson.
+Supervised individual study and research in student's special field of interest.
+The student will propose the investigation desired and, in conjunction with the instructor, develop the scope of work to be completed.
+Consent of instructor and written report required.

 W494 Herman B Wells Seminar in Leadership (3 cr.)
 Open to seniors in School of Business and selected seniors from other schools with high scholastic ability and promise of developing leadership qualities as exemplified by Herman B Wells.

 Z300 Organizational Behavior and Leadership (3 cr.)
 P: junior standing.
 Enrollment restricted to nonbusiness students.
 Nature of human behavior in organizations as a function of the individual, the groups within which he or she interacts, and the organizational setting.
 Application of behavioral science concepts and findings to individual behavior and organizational performance.
 Credit given for only one of Z300, Z301 and Z302.

 Z301 Organizational Behavior and Leadership (3 cr.)
 P: F301, M301, P301.

 Nature of human behavior in organizations as a function of the individual, the groups within which he or she interacts, and the organizational setting.
 Emphasis on applications of behavioral science concepts and findings to individual behavior and organizational performance.
-Taken as a part of the five-course integrative core program jointly with W301.
-Credit given for only one of Z300, Z301, and Z302.
+W301 and Z301 are equivalent to Z302.

 Z302 Managing and Behavior in Organizations (3 cr.)
-P: F301, M301, and P301.
+P: Integrative core (F301, M301, P301) or concurrent.
+Nonbusiness majors Soc.
+S100 (R100), Psy.
+P101 (B104), and junior standing.
 Integration of behavior and organizational theories.
 Application of concepts and theories toward improving individual, group, and organizational performance.
 Builds from behavioral foundation toward an understanding of managerial processes.
-Credit given for only one of Z300, Z301 and Z302.
+Credit given for only one of Z300, Z301, and Z302.